statusfailed/rda/README.md

 * A brute-force implementation of the reverse derivative for boolean functions of type `n -> 1`

+# `RDA.LinearAlgebra`

+Contains some basic subroutines for linearalgebra, like matrix multiply and dot product.
+These are not optimized at all, and probably could do with some attention.

 # Image module

 The image module contains functions like `convolve2D` that express image sizes